alex-kalanis/kw_connect/README.md

 1.)
 Use your autoloader (if not already done via Composer autoloader)

 2.)
+Connect the "kalanis\kw_connect\\*" into your app.
+Use the correct one depending on your connection to datasource (like defined by your framework or environment).
-Connect the "kalanis\kw_connect" into your app.
-When it came necessary you can extends every library to comply your use-case; mainly for describe your searched inputs.
+When it come be necessary you can define your own.
+You can extends every library to comply your use-case; mainly for describe your searched inputs.